 - 1.1.
-Following the consultation process and, after considering the feedback received that showed that the majority of the respondents agreed with the proposals and felt they were important, the CFO considers that the overarching proposals contained within this report should remain unchanged and form the vision for the IRMP over the next five years.
-Supporting IRMP action plans will align to these key proposals and WCC strategic direction throughout this period. - 1.2.
+Following the consultation process and, after considering the feedback received that showed that the majority of the respondents agreed with the proposals and felt they were important, the Chief Fire Officer considers that the overarching proposals contained within this report should remain unchanged and form the vision for the IRMP over the next five years.
+Supporting IRMP action plans will align to these key proposals and to the Council's strategic direction throughout this period. - 1.2.
+This report was considered by Cabinet at the meeting on 11 February 2021 and will be considered by the Resources and Fire & Rescue Overview and Scrutiny Committee (OSC) at the meeting on 9 March 2021.
+Any updates from OSC will be shared with Council separately.

+- 1.3.
 Warwickshire Fire and Rescue Service (WFRS) has a statutory duty under the Fire and Rescue Services Act 2004, via the Fire and Rescue Service's National Framework, to prepare an Integrated Risk Management Plan (IRMP).
-The IRMP 2020 - 2025 sets out the Fire Authority's vision and priorities for the next five years and provides details on how WFRS will ensure Warwickshire's communities and individuals are supported, to be safe, healthy and independent.

-- 1.3.
-The plan reflects up to date risk analyses and demonstrates how Fire and Rescue assesses and manages foreseeable risks within communities to ensure that Warwickshire remains a safe place to live and work and it describes how Fire and Rescue mitigate risks through their activities and the effective and efficient use of people, resources and equipment. - 1.4.
+The IRMP 2020 2025 sets out the Fire Authority's vision and priorities for the next five years and provides details on how WFRS will ensure Warwickshire's communities and individuals are supported, to be safe, healthy and independent. - 1.4.
+The plan reflects up to date risk analyses and demonstrates how Fire and Rescue assesses and manages foreseeable risks within communities to ensure that Warwickshire remains a safe place to live and work and it describes how Fire and Rescue mitigate risks through their activities and the effective and efficient use of people, resources and equipment. - 1.5.
 The proposals have been developed and linked to the Warwickshire County Council's (WCC's) Council Plan 2020 2025 Priority Outcomes: - Warwickshire's communities and individuals are supported to be safe, healthy and independent - Warwickshire's economy is vibrant and supported by the right jobs, training, skills and infrastructure - Making the best use of resources.

-The IRMP Proposal 3, 'Assess our overall resource capacity to ensure our personnel and physical assets are in the right place and at the right time to deliver our statutory duties', is linked to development of the property estate for WFRS in alignment with the WCC Property Strategy, as set out in the Cabinet Report: WFRS Strategic Direction for Property.
+The IRMP Proposal 3, 'Assess our overall resource capacity to ensure our personnel and physical assets are in the right place and at the right time to deliver our statutory duties', is linked to development of the property estate for WFRS in alignment with the WCC Property Strategy, as set out in the Cabinet Report: WFRS Strategic Direction for Property, approved by Cabinet in January 2021.

-- 1.5.
-The proposals will complement the WCC Recovery Plan that outlines priority actions for recovery from Covid 19.

 - 1.6.
+The proposals will complement the WCC Recovery Plan that outlines priority actions for recovery from Covid 19. - 1.7.
 The approach to developing the IRMP consists of incorporating and coordinating a number of elements to form a continuous and interactive process.
 It will continue to evolve and adapt to address and mitigate emerging national and local community risks and will conduct effective consultation, as appropriate, throughout its development and at all review stages.
-In this way, the methodology allows Fire and Rescue to review and revise the plan as often as it is necessary to ensure that it is able to deliver the requirements set out within it.

-- 1.7.
-The IRMP includes the following components all of which were available during the public consultation

-- IRMP 20-25 Summary Document (includes the proposals)

-- Warwickshire Risk Profile 2020

-- Local Area Profiles -

-- Community Risk Register -

-- Warwickshire Insights (includes our performance) ·

-- Annual Action Plans

-- Our Annual Review ·
+In this way, the methodology allows Fire and Rescue to review and revise the plan as often as it is necessary to ensure that it is able to deliver the requirements set out within it. - 1.8.
+The IRMP includes the following components all of which were available during the public consultation - IRMP 20-25 Summary Document (includes the proposals) - Warwickshire Risk Profile 2020 - Local Area Profiles - Community Risk Register - Warwickshire Insights (includes our performance) - - Annual Action Plans - Our Annual Review -

-- Annual Statement of Assurance